What follows is an open letter to those who manage digital teams. It implores them to invest more in their digital staff.

 Why digital matters

 Digital is not just another marketing channel.
 It is not even just a technology tool.
-It is a social phenomena.
+It is a social phenomenon.
 Like the printing press, factory line and automobile, digital has transformed the world in which we live.

 Digital has decimated sectors and closed the doors of major brand names.
 Companies such as Kodak, Blockbusters, Tower Records, HMV, Woolworths… The list could go on.